SASSA Social Security Grants

 • Applicants must comply with any additional requirements or conditions set forth by the South African Social Security Agency (SASSA).

-• The grant is not available for children who are recipients of other social grants such as the Foster Child Grant or Child Support Grant.
+• The grant is unavailable for children who receive other social grants, such as the Foster Child Grant or Child Support Grant.

 5- Foster Child Grant (FCG):

 A Foster Child Grant (FCG) is a financial solution for foster parents and children.
-The payment of the grant is set to R1,180 per month.
-The payments are available to collect from the SASSA offices and direct bank deposit.
+The grant payment is set to R1,180 per month.
+The costs are available to collect from the SASSA offices and direct bank deposit.

-Foster parents have to appeal for this grant every 2 years in court to sustain the grant payments.
+Foster parents must appeal for this grant every 2 years in court to sustain the grant payments.
 If they fail to prove the disability or low-income circumstances in the court, the grant payment will be terminated.

 • Only below 18 children can apply.